How To Get the Most Out Of Your Maternity Photo Session

 Baby-led newborn photography

-When I photograph a newborn, I want to capture them in all of their newborn perfectness!
+When I photograph a newborn, I want to capture them, not a stylized version of them.

 Your baby’s safety and comfort are my top priorities

 Sadly a lot of the posing that is popular in newborn photography is unsafe.
-And all too often babies who are forced into “Taco” poses (yes… that is actually the name of a newborn pose) are inured in the process.
+And all too often babies who are forced into “Taco” or “Froggie” poses (yes… those are actually the name of some newborn poses) are inured in the process.

 Stylized posing requires extensive training.
-And I will conceded that there are trained newborn photographers who do it very well.
-But I also I believe that if you need to be trained how to do a pose so that you do not seriously injure a baby, then maybe you just should be doing the pose!
+And I while I know there are trained newborn photographers who do it well, I also I believe that if you need to be trained how to do a pose so that you do not seriously injure a baby, then maybe you just shouldn’t be doing the pose!

 I want your photos to stand the test of time